-RAND energy and environmental analyses help contextualize the effects of existing and proposed energy policies on the environment.
+RAND energy and environmental analyses examine the implications of existing and proposed energy policies on the environment.
 Building on a long history of policy research, RAND helps balance the need for environmental protections and economic development.

 Research conducted by: